Best Japanese Series on Netflix from funny series to thrillers, LGTB friendly and more!

 1. Midnight Diner: Tokyo Stories

-If we are going to talk about Japanese series on Netflix, Midgnight Diner: Tokyo Stories must be at the top of the list.
+If we are going to talk about the Japanese series on Netflix, Midgnight Diner: Tokyo Stories must be at the top of the list.
 The series is based on the Japanese Shinya shokudō (深夜食堂) manga by Yaro Abe and has become quite popular outside of Japan as well.

 The series takes place in a small izakaya or Japanese bar in the central Shinjuku district.
-For those unfamiliar with Japan, Shinjuku is one of the busiest neighborhoods in Tokyo, with the highest concentration of offices, businesses and shops.
+For those unfamiliar with Japan, Shinjuku is one of the busiest neighborhoods in Tokyo, with the highest concentration of offices, businesses, and shops.
 So there are a lot of bars in the area, but this one has a peculiarity: it only opens at night, from 0:00 to 7:00 in the morning.
 Plus, the place only has a few seats around the bar and the menu consists of dishes the owner wants to cook.

-In each chapter we are told the story of one of the customers, who receives words of encouragement or advice from the owner of the bar, whom they call Master.
+In each chapter, we are told the story of one of the customers, who receives words of encouragement or advice from the owner of the bar, whom they call Master.
 The plot may seem simple, but I think the success of the series is that the stories that are told are very human, with which people can empathize.
 And you can know different types of people and circumstances.
-In addition, each chapter is self-concluding, the story begins and ends in that chapter, so it’s a series that is easy to see since you don’t need to follow a story line.
+In addition, each chapter is self-concluding, the story begins and ends in that chapter, so it’s a series that is easy to see since you don’t need to follow a storyline.

 2. THE DAYS